TimtiX/CimpleAI/README.md

 **CimpleAI**

 This is a small project to learn a bit about C and AI.
 The idea is to have a command line tool that can evolve neural networks.
 A more detailed documentation will follow.
-The current main method tries to evolve a network, that adds up two numbers.
+The project is in early development and as I am currently graduating there will not be much activity until mid 2021.

 ---